-An important part of Mountbatten's and U.S. Department of State's philosophy is that all participants leave the USA upon completion of their programme to practice and develop what they have learned in the USA back in their home country.
+An important part of Mountbatten's and U.S. Department of State's philosophy is that all participants leave the USA upon completion of their program to practice and develop what they have learned in the USA back in their home country.
 Mountbatten does not encourage or support transfers or adjustments of status within the USA to other J-1 programmes or to any other type of US nonimmigrant or immigrant visa.